illescasDaniel/SimplePrefs/README.md

 // and/or `func applicationWillTerminate(UIApplication)`.
 // The `save` method persists your current preferences object on disk (in this case)
 ```

-You can also have `mock` implementations of your preferences, see `AppFilePreferences.swift` file to see an actual example.

 ## Motivation